 For each SLIDESHOW, CLICK ON: to go to the previous or next slide and on to enlarge in full screen or view in LinkedIn's SlideShare (some tables use small fonts).
-Here are last year's consulting presentations.
+Here are consulting presentations from 2016.

 These VIDEOS inspire me.
 For each, CLICK ON: to play, to enlarge, to adjust volume, and to see the entire length (about half of these videos are short excerpts from worthwhile longer presentations).

 Do schools kill creativity?

 Ken Robinson (2:10)